kehhhh/nim-clients/eye-contact/README.md

 ### 3. Host the NIM Server

 Before running client part of Maxine Eye Contact, please set up a server.
-The simplest way to do that is to follow the [quick start guide](https://nim-tme.gitlab-master-pages.nvidia.com/-/documentation/-/jobs/110488926/artifacts/_build/docs/maxine/eye-contact/latest/index.html)
+The simplest way to do that is to follow the [quick start guide](https://docs.nvidia.com/nim/maxine/eye-contact/latest/index.html)

-TODO: update the docs link

 ### 4. Run the Python Client